amarendranayak149/-Cancer-Prediction-using-ML-/README.md

 The machine learning model is trained using scikit-learn and stored in `cancer_pl.pkl`.
 Predictions are generated using the trained model when new data is input into the Streamlit interface.

 ## Dataset
-The dataset used for training is available as `cancer_prediction_data.csv`.
+The dataset used for training is available as `cancer_prediction_data (2).csv`.
 It contains various diagnostic features used to classify tumors.

 ## File Structure
 ```